justindav1s/rh-sso-openshift-oracle/README.md

-# deploy RedHat SSO 7.4 to Openshift 4 using an Oracle RDBMS as a datasource.
+# Deploy RedHat SSO 7.4 to Openshift 4 using an Oracle RDBMS as a datasource.

 ## Background